Dissipative binding of atoms by non-conservative forces: Methods

-\emph{Experimental implementation.---} We consider two different realizations of our setup depicted in Fig.~\ref{fig:setup}, based on Rydberg-dressed Cesium atoms and laser-cooled molecules.
-In the case of Rydberg dressing~\cite{Henkel2010,Pupillo2010, Honer2010}, the states $\vert 1 \rangle$ and $\vert 3 \rangle$ are chosen as different hyperfine components of the electronic ground state, $6^2S_{1/2}$, of Cesium.
-The state $\vert 1 \rangle$ is provided with a dipole moment of $d = 15\,\mathrm{D}$ perpendicular to the 1D trap due to Rydberg dressing in an external electric field; laser fields $\Omega_\pm = \gamma/2$ drive the $6^2S_{1/2} \to 6^2P_{3/2}$ transition having a linewidth of $\gamma = 2\pi \times 5.2$~MHz.
+We consider two different realizations of our setup depicted in Fig.~\ref{fig:setup}, based on driven-dissipative Rydberg atoms \cite{Lee2011,Glatzle2012,Honing2013} and laser-cooled molecules.
+In the case of Rydberg-dressed Cesium atoms, the states $\vert 1 \rangle$ and $\vert 3 \rangle$ are chosen as different hyperfine components of the electronic ground state, $6^2S_{1/2}$, of Cesium.
+The state $\vert 1 \rangle$ is provided with a dipole moment of $d = 15\,\mathrm{D}$ perpendicular to the 1D trap due to Rydberg dressing in an external electric field~\cite{Henkel2010,Pupillo2010, Honer2010}; laser fields $\Omega = \gamma/4$ drive the $6^2S_{1/2} \to 6^2P_{3/2}$ transition having a linewidth of $\gamma = 2\pi \times 5.2$~MHz.
+These parameters correspond to an imaginary binding energy of $E_\text{b} = i 2\pi\hbar \times 31$~kHz.
 We would like to stress that in contrast to the previous Rydberg dressing proposals for the observation of interactions in a Bose-Einstein condensate, the requirements on coherence times for the observation of the dissipative bond are much less stringent; preserving coherence on the timescale of the rotational constant $B\sim 100\,\mathrm{Hz}$ can be achieved in present-day experiments \cite{Schempp2010,Pritchard2010,Nipper2012,Dudin2012,Peyronel2012, SchaussNat12}, see Ref.~\cite{Low2012} for a recent review.

 Although we exemplified our scheme by the case of bonding between a pair of atoms, it is equally applicable to bonding between a pair of molecules, such as strontium monofluoride (SrF) that is being laser-cooled \cite{ShumanNature10}.
 For SrF, different hyperfine components, $F=0,1$, of the $X^2\Sigma^+ (v=0; N=1, J=1/2)$ state are chosen as $\vert 1 \rangle$ and $\vert 3 \rangle$.
-Here, a dipole moment of $3.5\,\mathrm{D}$ in the rotating frame is imprinted on $\ket{1}$ via microwave dressing~\cite{LemeshkoPRL12}, while the fields $\Omega_\pm = \gamma/2$ drive transitions to the electronically excited $A^2\Pi_{1/2} (v'=0; N=0, J'=1/2)$ whose natural linewidth is $\gamma = 2\pi \times 7$~MHz.
+Here, a dipole moment of $3.5\,\mathrm{D}$ in the rotating frame is imprinted on $\ket{1}$ via microwave dressing~\cite{LemeshkoPRL12}, while the fields $\Omega = \gamma/4$ drive transitions to the electronically excited $A^2\Pi_{1/2} (v'=0; N=0, J'=1/2)$ whose natural linewidth is $\gamma = 2\pi \times 7$~MHz.